 Think of times and places where you noticed yourself feeling most anxious.
 Look for patterns and work on ways you can either avoid or confront the feeling of panic.
 If you know the cause of your anxiety, that can help you put your worries into perspective.

-- Try Jin shin Jyutsu, ancient method to calm your feelings.
-Hold your fingers for few minutes until your pulse calms down.
+Jin shin Jyutsu, ancient method to calm your feelings, is an easy technique you can practice anytime.
+Hold your fingers for a few minutes until you feel calm.
 The thumb: worry, The index finger: fear, The middle finger: anger, The ring finger: grief, and the little finger: confusion or nervousness.

-- Get a touch.
+Get a touch.
 "Touch" can reduce the cortisol level.
-Get a massage, hold hands with love ones, hug your family members, friends, doggies and cats included ( No doubt! ).
+Get a massage, hold hands with love ones, hug your family and friends.